Permanent Makeup & Aesthetics In Maine

 Xeomin only works as well as the practitioner administering the injectable.
 Injectables are delicate medications and need a board-certified doctor who understands the product.

 Xeomin comes in a powdered form and must be formulated before use.
 The wrong dosage of injectable in the wrong area can cause unwanted side effects or undesirable results.
 Speak with our NP first for a safe yet impactful process.
-Our NP, Melissa Timberlake, understand your wrinkles like glabellar lines and Crow’s feet and can provide the most impactful treatment possible.
+Our NP, Summer Mowry, understand your wrinkles like glabellar lines and Crow’s feet and can provide the most impactful treatment possible.

 Normal aging can show up in your skin as sagging, loss of volume, wrinkles, and loss of firmness.
 With dermal fillers, you can look like yourself again.
 At Permanent Makeup & Cryo In Maine, Melissa Timberlake NP provides you with personalized anti-aging options so you can restore youthful fullness and firmness to your face.
 Call us or book an appointment online to learn how injectable dermal fillers can help you.